-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to as 'Patient placement/assessment for infection risk' by NHS England in the National infection prevention and control manual (NIPCM) for England.
+This Policy is one of the 'Standard infection control precautions' (SICPs) referred to as 'Patient placement/assessment for infection risk'.

 Assessment for infection risk and subsequent correct resident placement is an essential infection prevention and control practice to prevent the spread of infection within Care Home settings.